redxzeta/Awesome-Adoption/CONTRIBUTING.md

 The current issue labels being handled are features, enhancements, and bugs.

+### Setup
+- fork repo and clone it
+- switch branch to `paw-dev` unless instructed to switch to another branch
+- use yarn to install `node-modules`

 ### Feature Issue

 This issue is meant for functional changes.
 Please provide the following information: